husninazer/fatoora-ksa/readme.md

 $ npm install fatoora-ksa
 ```

 This module targets Node.js 6 or later and not in the browser.
-Do ping me if you need to do it in the browser.
+Do add a request if you need to do it in the browser.

 ## Usage